Booragoon

 Booragoon has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Booragoon's estimated population is around 6,926.
-This reflects an increase of 1,242 people (21.9%) since the 2021 Census, which reported a population of 5,684 people.
-The change is inferred from AreaSearch's estimation of Booragoon's resident population at 6,784 following examination of ABS's latest ERP data release in June 2024 and an additional 132 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,263 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Booragoon's 21.9% growth since the 2021 census exceeded the national average (9.7%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration contributing approximately 77.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+As per ABS population updates for the broader area and validated new addresses by AreaSearch, the suburb of Booragoon's population is estimated at around 6,931 as of Feb 2026.
+This reflects an increase of 1,247 people (21.9%) since the 2021 Census which reported a population of 5,684 people.
+The change is inferred from the resident population of 6,784 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 133 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,265 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Booragoon's 21.9% growth since the 2021 census exceeded the national average (9.9%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration contributing approximately 77.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Anticipating future population dynamics, an above median population growth is projected for Booragoon (SA2), with the area expected to expand by 1,308 persons to 2041 reflecting a total increase of 10.6% over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Considering the projected demographic shifts, an above median population growth of statistical areas across the nation is projected, with the suburb expected to increase by 1,278 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.4% in total over the 17 years.

 Frequently Asked Questions - Population